 It’s difficult to deal with content scrapers

 Defending copyrights as an individual isn’t an easy matter.
 It can be quite time-consuming to get contact details of whoever owns many websites or any of their service providers.
-Most simply ignore any attempt at contacting them, and a few send angry replies back arguing it’s none of my business what they put up on their websites (even though they sometimes even show my name as the author.)
+Most simply ignored any attempts at contacting them.
+A few sent angry replies back arguing it’s none of my business what they put up on their websites.

 Filing DMCA notices against copyists is no laughing matter, and you wouldn’t believe how angry some site owners get when their copying machines stop working due to take down notices sent to their service providers.
-Lets also say I’ve not made friends by getting websites who’ve copied significant portions of my work kicked out of advertising programs.
+Lets also say I haven’t made friends by getting websites who’ve copied significant portions of my work kicked out of advertising programs.

 In the past, I’ve taken out content scraping sites that copy and redistribute my articles using somewhat aggressive means.
 This requires significant work and verification, doesn’t work in all instances, and frankly isn’t worth the efforts and risks involved.